samjarussi/huddle-frontendmentor/README-template.md

 - [Author](#author)
 - [Acknowledgments](#acknowledgments)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:
 - View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page

 ### Screenshot